The foundations of Machine Learning and Deep Learning

 Since machine learning uses data to actually learn, the most efficient way to use data is a matrix.
 Let’s call our matrix $X \in \mathbb R^{m \times n}$, where $n$ is the number of data points, and $m$ is the number of features.
 A feature is a property of the data point represented in a column.
 Each row of the data matrix $X$ is an example data point, $x \in \mathbb R^m$.
 You can think of each row as a vector, and each entry of the vector represents the value of the data point for a particular feature.

 In machine learning, we consider each data point (row) as an example that the model (the AI) learns from.
-Let’s say I have a friend called Ahmed who wants to be a physician but instead of learning from text box and medical school, he decided to learn from patients and see each patient as an example (he just observes now).
+Let’s say I have a friend called Ahmed who wants to be a physician but instead of learning from textbooks and medical school, he decided to learn from patients and see each patient as an example (he just observes now).
 After observing a good number of patients, Ahmed now has some general rules of how to deal with new patients, and this generalization thing is the core idea behind machine learning.
-So, the machines learn by first getting some examples as data matrix after that, and in traditional machine learning, you’ll need to manually extract useful features from the data then pass this data into the model with respect to model assumptions (which we’ll take about later) and finally you get the result.
-But the game has not ended yet, you may want to get higher results by getting more data, try other features, or even try another model.

 $$ \arg \min_s \sum_{i=1}^k \sum_{x \in S_i} ||x- \mu_i ||^2 $$

 where $\mu_i$ is the mean of the points in cluster $S_i$.
 Figure 3 (right) shows an example of k-means clustering applied to the iris data.
-In this example, with only two features and no access to the true labels, k-means is not able to learn a partitioning of the data into clusters that matches the true labels.
+In this example, with only two features and no access to the true labels, k-means is not able to learn a partitioning of the data into clusters that match the true labels.

-Reinforcement learning differs from supervised learning; supervised learning is learning from a training set of labeled examples provided by a knowledgeable external supervisor giving the AI the solution and the right action to take in a specific situation.
+Reinforcement learning differs from supervised learning; supervised learning is learning from a training set of labelled examples provided by a knowledgeable external supervisor giving the AI the solution and the right action to take in a specific situation.
 The goal of supervised learning is to generalize a rule for the AI to deal with other situations that are not in the training set.
 But in real-world interactive problems, the answer often emerges through exploration and trial and error.
 There might not be a definitive “correct” answer for every situation the agent encounters.
 Even if there is a right answer for some situations, it will not work well as a general solution (Sutton & Barto, 2018).

-Reinforcement learning is also different from unsupervised learning; unsupervised learning is finding structure hidden in the collection of unlabeled data.
+Reinforcement learning is also different from unsupervised learning; unsupervised learning is finding structure hidden in the collection of unlabelled data.
 Understanding the hidden structure can be useful in reinforcement learning, but unsupervised learning itself does not maximize the reward signal.

 So, reinforcement learning is the third machine learning paradigm alongside supervised learning and unsupervised learning with a goal to maximize the total rewards that the agent gets from the environment.